 - A consultant or suitably trained specialist (e.g. a specialist non-medical prescribing nurse) within the secondary, tertiary, or primary care clinic should initiate, continue to prescribe and monitor red listed drugs. - RED list drugs are NOT recommended for GPs to prescribe and responsibility for prescribing, monitoring, dose adjustment and review should remain with the specialist.
-In very exceptional circumstances a specialist may discuss individual patient need for a RED drug to be prescribed by a GP and the GP should consider informing the Medicines Optimisation Team before a decision is made to prescribe for individual patients. - Supply of these medicines should be organised through the hospital pharmacy or where appropriate a home care company.
-If it is necessary to supply on a FP10HNC (previously FP10HP), liaison with a nominated community pharmacy is recommended. - Medicines for specified indications included in the red list should only be prescribed subject to inclusion in the SEL Joint Medicines Formulary and funding being arranged at the individual acute Trust.
-Drugs that are not on the SEL joint formulary may be included on the red list to inform GPs where a request to prescribe has originated from a provider outside of SEL.
+In very exceptional circumstances a specialist may discuss individual patient need for a RED drug to be prescribed by a GP and the GP should consider informing their borough Medicines Optimisation Team before a decision is made to prescribe for individual patients. - Supply of these medicines should be organised through the hospital pharmacy or where appropriate a home care company.
+If it is necessary to supply on a FP10HNC (previously FP10HP), liaison with a nominated community pharmacy is recommended.

+Medicines for specified indications included in the red list should only be prescribed subject to inclusion in the SEL Joint Medicines Formulary and funding being arranged at the individual acute Trust.
+Drugs that are not on the SEL joint formulary may be included on a separate list to inform GPs where a request to prescribe has originated from a provider outside of SEL.
+See List of medicines falling under NHSE/I specialised commissioning not on the SEL Joint Medicines Formulary (out of area requests).